Distributionally Robust Data Join: Tractable Reformulation

 \subsection{Replacing the $\sup$ Term}

 Note that $\sup_{(x,a)}$ in the constraint makes it hard to actually compute the expression: it's neither concave or convex in terms of $(x,a)$ as it's the difference between convex functions $\ell(\theta, (x,a,y))$ and $\alpha_A d^i_A(x,a) + \alpha_P d^j_P(x,y)$.
-In that regard, we show how to approximate the $\sup$ term in the constraint of dual problem \eqref{eqn:transport-dual} with some closed form expression by extending the techniques used in \cite{shafieezadeh2015distributionally} who study when there's only one ``anchor'' point --- i.e. $\sup_{x} \ell(\theta, x) - \alpha d_\cX(x_i, x)$.
+In that regard, we show how to approximate the $\sup$ term in the constraint of dual problem \eqref{eqn:transport-dual} with some closed form expression by extending the techniques used in \cite{shafieezadeh2015distributionally} who study when there's only one ``anchor'' point --- i.e. $\sup_{x} \ell(\theta, x) - \alpha d_\cX(x_i, x)$ as opposed to in our case with two anchor points.

-With some rearranging, let's focus only on the terms that actually depend on $(x,a)$.
+First, let's focus only on the terms that actually depend on $(x,a)$ and ignore our dependence on $y$ briefly:

-During this discussion, we drop $y$ by using $h$\footnote{Note that all our arguments are based on some fixed $\theta$, so if $y=+1$, proceed with the original $\theta$, and for $y=-1$, proceed with a new fixed $\theta' = -\theta$.} and also for simplicity, we write $R$ to denote